licensezero/licensezero-private-license/terms.md

 The _Developer_ has authorized the _Agent_ to sign this license on the _Developer_'s behalf.
 The _Agent_ is not a party to this license.

-# Rights
+# Warranty

 The _Developer_ states that they either own or have the rights to license copyrights in the _Licensed Contributions_.

 # Disclaimer

 !!!
-With the sole exception of [Rights](#rights), as far as the law allows, the _Project_ comes as is, without any warranty or condition.
+With the sole exception of [Warranty](#warranty), as far as the law allows, the _Project_ comes as is, without any warranty or condition.

 # Exclusion